Tlanglord/FreeReflection/README.md

 **FreeReflection** is a library that lets you use reflection without any restriction above Android P (includes Q and R).

+## add HookNetworkSecurityPolicy.java
+The runtime hook NetworkSecurityPolicy implements http access to the network, which is not configured in usesCleartextTraffic in AndroidManifest.xml.

 ## Usage

 1. Add it in your root build.gradle at the end of repositories(jitpack):